 This provision omits the crucial notion of proportionality, meaning that recourse to firearms may be lawful even if the escapee poses no imminent threat of death or serious injury to another.

-Under the 2016 Police Act, the Liberia National Police Civilian Complaints Review Board shall: "Receive, process, and determine any complaint made against the Liberia National Police, any Police Officer, or Civilian Personnel".S.
+Under the 2016 Police Act, the Liberia National Police Civilian Complaints Review Board shall ("until a civilian complaints authority is established for all the Security Agencies"): "Receive, process, and determine any complaint made against the Liberia National Police, any Police Officer, or Civilian Personnel".S.
 22.85(c), 2016 Police Act.The Act stipulates that it shall be misconduct for a member of the Liberia National Police:S. 22.90(b)(xv) (Discipline), 2016 Police Act.

 To do any other act without reasonable excuse which contravene this Act or any other law applicable to the Liberal National Police or amounts to a failure to perform in a proper manner any duty imposed on him or her as such.